Kuraiyume/Hifu/README.md

                         Regex pattern for generating passwords -o OUTPUT_FILE, --output-file OUTPUT_FILE
-                        File to write the generated passwords to --output-format {txt,json}
+                        File to write the generated passwords to -pfix PREFIX, --prefix PREFIX
+                        Prefix to add to each password -sfix SUFFIX, --suffix SUFFIX
+                        Suffix to add to each password -t TOTAL_LENGTH, --total-length TOTAL_LENGTH
+                        Total length of the password (including prefix and suffix) If 0, use specified counts -c CUSTOM, --custom CUSTOM
+                        Custom name for the password with leet speak conversion -p PASSWORD, --password PASSWORD
+                        Specify password for checking if the password is breached --check-if-pwned      Check if the password from '--password' is breached --seed SEED           Seed for randomization to allow reproducible results --output-format {txt,json}
                         Format of the output file (txt or json) --exclude-chars EXCLUDE_CHARS
-                        Characters to exclude from the password --prefix PREFIX       Prefix to add to each password --suffix SUFFIX       Suffix to add to each password --total-length TOTAL_LENGTH
+                        Characters to exclude from the password
-                        Total length of the password (including prefix and suffix) If 0, use specified counts --seed SEED           Seed for randomization to allow reproducible results --custom CUSTOM       Custom name for the password with leet speak conversion
 ```
 ## Usage